CrowsVeldt/freecodecamp-tictactoe/README.md

 ## Preperation:

-This was my first time using Rreact so I started by following the official React tutorial which, to my surprise, turned out to be Tic Tac Toe!
+This was my first time using React so I started by following the official React tutorial which, to my surprise, turned out to be Tic Tac Toe!
 I still wasn't entirely confident in my understanding of React so I worked through a few more introductory materials online before starting.

 ## The Project: